Herman Kerkhoff: Professional career

-Kerkhoff and his “Cherry Circle” teammates claimed the mythical athletic association championship in 1897 after finishing the season 7–1. the CAA played two practice games versus Northwestern University that were somewhat controlled and scripted by the respective coaches; and thus, should not be counted as legitimate competitive games.
+Kerkhoff and his "Cherry Circle" teammates claimed the mythical athletic association championship in 1897 after finishing the season 7–1. the CAA played two practice games versus Northwestern University that were somewhat controlled and scripted by the respective coaches; and thus, should not be counted as legitimate competitive games.
 The Athletics only loss was 16–6 at highly acclaimed Yale late in the season.
 Kerkhoff played one game for the IAA Athletics and the remainder of the 1897 season and the 1898 campaign for the CAA.

-From 1899-1901 Kerkhoff suited up for the “Cherry and Black” DAC Denver Athletic Club football team.
-His skills earned him mentions as “the most feared lineman in the west” at that time.
-The “guards back” play enabled the extremely fleet footed wonder boy milkman from Lafayette, IN to score touchdowns and become a Denver hero.
+From 1899 to 1901 Kerkhoff suited up for the "Cherry and Black" DAC Denver Athletic Club football team.
+His skills earned him mentions as "the most feared lineman in the west" at that time.
+The "guards back" play enabled the extremely fleet footed wonder boy milkman from Lafayette to score touchdowns and become a Denver hero.
 The 1899 squad finished 7–0, claiming the athletic association champions of the west crown.
 The Athletics allowed only six points all season.
 Kerkhoff was named to the “All Colorado Team” by several sources in the 1899 “Silver and Gold” football season summary edition.

-In 1902, he helped the Pittsburgh Stars win the first and only “inaugural” NFL championship over the Philadelphia Athletics and the Philadelphia Phillies.
+In 1902, he helped the Pittsburgh Stars win the first and only "inaugural" NFL championship over the Philadelphia Athletics and the Philadelphia Phillies.
 That version of the National Football League lasted only one year and was not related to the modern NFL.
 He missed two games during the Stars season with a broken hand, vowing to play with a cage on it, if necessary.
 He played one game for Pittsburgh in coal miner boots because his huge cleats were on special order.
 The Pittsburgh team was managed by Dave Berry and played home games in Pittsburgh at The Colosseum.
-The Stars also practiced and played “home” games in Greensburg, PA.
+The Stars also practiced and played “home” games in Greensburg, Pennsylvania.